chrisdarcy/CleaningDataProject/README.md

 17. Create data frame for step 5.
 Store averages for activity & subject. store in dfx
 18. Write dfx to txt file

+My PC couldn't cope with more than 300 lines of data.
+I ran out of time coming up with a different solution.
+This one works, just not for the whole data set or not on my PC.